A focus on strong performance

 As your retirement planning is a big decision, it can be wise to get professional financial advice first, so you can be confident about using your Defined Benefit account to prepare for retirement.

-The question of whether or not you move your defined benefit pension is a big decision, and you should get professional financial advice before acting.
+The question of whether or not you move your defined benefit is a big decision, and you should get professional financial advice before acting.
 As a QSuper member, you have access to financial advisers who can help you make a retirement plan right now.
 So you’ll be confident about using your Defined Benefit account to maximise your potential in retirement.

 Here's a quick comparison of how our different products work, so you can decide which benefits you are most interested in.